b0o/ndbproxy/README.md

 it's necessary to specify the debugger ID in the URL and that this ID changes each time the node debug server restarts.
-Finally, I find it annoying that the debugger doesn't automatically reconnect to the debug server when the server restarts. ndbproxy solves all of those annoyances.
+Finally, I find it annoying that the debugger doesn't automatically reconnect to the debug server when the server restarts. ndbproxy solves all of these annoyances.

 ### Tips